-CHEM 2320 is the second semester of a full-year course in organic chemistry, which is the study of the structures and properties of compounds primarily composed of carbon and hydrogen.
+Description: CHEM 2320 is the second semester of a full-year course in organic chemistry, which is the study of the structures and properties of compounds primarily composed of carbon and hydrogen.
 Reactivity is studied in the context of mechanism patterns associated with functional groups, with emphasis on synthesis and biochemical applications.
 This course is required for all chemistry-centered majors, most pre-professional programs, and many life science majors, and is commonly taken in the second year of study.
+Prerequisites: CHEM 2310 and CHEM 2315 Corequisites: CHEM 2325

-CHEM 2325 Organic Chemistry Laboratory II
+CHEM 2325 Organic Chemistry Laboratory II Semester(s) Taught: Spring

-CHEM 2325 is the laboratory complement of CHEM 2320.
+Credits, Lecture hours, Lab hours: (1:0:3) Description: CHEM 2325 is the laboratory complement of CHEM 2320.
 The laboratory experience reinforces the principles of organic chemistry by providing opportunities to perform reactions studied in the lecture course.
 This lab course is designed for pre-professional majors as well as chemistry majors.
-(Lab fee required)
+(Lab fee required) Prerequisites: CHEM 2310 and CHEM 2315 Corequisites: CHEM 2320

-CHEM 2906 In-depth Investigations in Chemistry
+CHEM 2906 In-depth Investigations in Chemistry Semester(s) Taught: TBA

-Credit: 1; Lecture: 1; Lab: 0 Semesters Offered: TBA This course is designed to give students an in-depth look at a chemistry related topic.
+Description: This course is designed to give students an in-depth look at a chemistry related topic.
 It includes weekly reading assignments, meetings, group discussions, and excursions to pertinent sites.
 Students will engage the chosen topic and examine it in depth from a variety of perspectives.

-Prerequisite: Instructor approval
+Prerequisites: Instructor approval